FAMILY VIOLENCE PROGRAM OF CLEVELAND

-* H-Art Gallery: Nonprofit needs art teachers to mentor homeless to make and sell their artwork; flexible scheduling.
+* H-Art Gallery: Nonprofit needs art teachers to mentor homeless to make and sell their artwork; flexible schedule.

-* Hamilton County Sheriff's Office: Staff the Information Desk in the Courts Building to assist visitors to the correct court or clerk.
+* Hamilton County Sheriff's Office: Information Desk.
+Assist visitors to the correct court or clerk in the Courts Building.
 Shifts available 7:30-11:30 a.m.
 Monday-Friday, 11:30 a.m.-2 p.m.
 Monday-Thursday.
-Minimum of one shift per week commitment; should have working knowledge of computer use and accessing e-mails.
+Minimum of one shift per week; need working knowledge of computer and accessing e-mails.

 * Hospice of Chattanooga: Visit patients in homes, assisted- living facilities and local hospitals; offer clerical assistance in office.

-* Northside Neighborhood House: Research and price thrift store donations; four hours a week
+* Northside Neighborhood House: Research and price vintage items/collectibles donated to thrift store; four hours a week

 * Pet Placement Center: Socialize and care for adoptable dogs and cats, help with off-site adoption/fundraising events and administrative tasks.
 Adults needed, but ages 10-14 allowed with parent; training provided.
 E-mail email@example.com.